Ritaja/Athena/README.md

 Navigate to `localhost:8501` for the app:
 ![App Screenshot](images/athenaApp.png)

-Trace the chin of thoughts at `localhost:4173`
+Trace the chain of thoughts at `localhost:4173`
 ![Chain of Thought](images/DebugCOT.png)

 The following star schema and data will be populated in data lake (from the data generation step):